Tennessee Army National Guard Soldier competes at NBWC2024

-Tennessee Army National Guard Sgt.
-Noah Green, representing Region 3, checks personal equipment prior to mountain skills training during the National Guard's Best Warrior Competition August 04, 2024, near Jericho, Vermont.
-Green is a combat engineer assigned to the 890th Sapper Company.
+U.S. Army National Guard Sgt.
+Noah Green, representing the Tennessee Army National Guard, approaches the finish line of the biathlon event at the National Guard's Best Warrior Competition August 06, 2024, near Jericho, Vermont.
+The Best Warrior Competition is a physically and mentally challenging five-day event that tests Soldiers on a variety of tactical and technical skills.
 (U.S. Army National Guard photo by Sgt.
 Kalina Hyche)

 |Date Taken: